AllanSkouborg/sagofonto-hepwat/dashboard/README.md

-# A – Angular CLI installation
+# "Preflight" check – Angular CLI installation
 You will need the Angular CLI (Command Line Interface) tool to build  and run the Angular app.
 Check if Angular is installed on your system by typing in your terminal/console

 `ng --version`